Keksuccino/docs_fancymenu/variables.md

 Now that you have variables holding data, you can use that data in different parts of your menu customization:

 * **Loading Requirements**: You can check a variable's value in a loading requirement to control when certain menu elements appear.
-For example, you could make an element only show up if the `clicks` variable is greater than 5 by using a combination of the **Is Number** requirement and the **Get Variable Value** placeholder.
+For example, you could make an element only show up if the `clicks` variable is greater than 5 by using a combination of the **Is Number** requirement and the **Get Stored Variable** placeholder.

-* **Placeholders**: Variables can be inserted into text using the **Get Variable Value** placeholder.
+* **Placeholders**: Variables can be inserted into text using the **Get Stored Variable** placeholder.
 If you have a text element, you could use `{"placeholder":"getvariable","values":{"name":"clicks"}}` to display the current value of the "clicks" variable.

 * **Nested Placeholders**: You can even use variables inside other placeholders!
-The click counting example above demonstrated this by using the **Get Variable Value** placeholder inside the **Calculator** placeholder.
+The click counting example above demonstrated this by using the **Get Stored Variable** placeholder inside the **Calculator** placeholder.

 * **Actions**: Variables can be used in actions to create dynamic behavior based on variable values.
 Here are a few examples:
-    - Use an **IF** statement in an action script to check a variable's value using a combination of the **Is Number** loading requirement and the **Get Variable Value** action and perform different actions based on the result.
+    - Use an **IF** statement in an action script to check a variable's value using a combination of the **Is Number** loading requirement and the **Get Stored Variable** action and perform different actions based on the result.
 For instance, you could have a button that says "You've clicked me X times!" and use an IF block to show a special message if the number of clicks is over 10.
-    - Combine the **Get Variable Value** placeholder with the **Copy to Clipboard** action to let users copy the value of a variable to their clipboard.
+    - Combine the **Get Stored Variable** placeholder with the **Copy to Clipboard** action to let users copy the value of a variable to their clipboard.
     - Use variables in the **Open GUI** action to load different screens based on the user's progress or preferences, which you track with variables.

 ## Variable Examples

 Here are a few examples to inspire your own variable usage:

 1. **High Score**: Create a `highscore` variable and a button that sets it to the player's current score if it's higher than the existing value.
-Display the high score on the menu using the **Get Variable Value** placeholder.
+Display the high score on the menu using the **Get Stored Variable** placeholder.

 2. **Difficulty Selector**: Make variables for different game difficulties, like `easy`, `medium`, and `hard`.
 Use buttons to set the difficulty variable, and show/hide elements based on the selected difficulty.